robbintt/popup-openvpn/README.md

 6. Ask for suggestions and additions from noisebridge
 7. Deploy to the world at large (reddit?)
 8. Maybe write a digital ocean article.

+#### Manually Generate .ovpn files for each certificate

+1. This [digital ocean guide](https://www.digitalocean.com/community/tutorials/how-to-set-up-an-openvpn-server-on-ubuntu-14-04) describes the method of appending files in xml-like tags.
+    - Grep for `ovpn` in this file.
+2. Steps:
+    - Copy the ovpn file into a new location, perhaps `/etc/openvpn/keys/`
+    - Append each of the three files inside their xml tags to the ovpn file

 #### Notes for todo